ucsb-cs156/w24/lab/jpa00.md

 course_software: https://ucsb-cs156.github.io/w24/info/software.html
 ---

-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET
-# NOT READY YET

-# DO NOT START YET
-# DO NOT START YET
-# DO NOT START YET
-# DO NOT START YET
-# DO NOT START YET
-# DO NOT START YET
-# DO NOT START YET
-# DO NOT START YET

 This assignment is `jpa00`, i.e "Java Programming Assignment 00".

 If you find typos or problems with the lab instructions, please report these via Slack: